Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Background

-Although the conventional method can generate the GKP-like qubit, there are two features that the generated state is not sufficient to implement fault-tolerant QC with the GKP qubit: The first one is the mismatch of the codewords between $q$ and $p$ quadratures.
+To implement FTQC with the GKP qubit, there are two features that the generated state may be not appropriate to implement fault-tolerant QC with the GKP qubit: The first one is the mismatch of the codewords between $q$ and $p$ quadratures.
 The second one is the probability of misidentifying the bit value for FTQC with the GKP qubits.
 For the first problem, as we see Eqs.~(\ref{proq}) and (\ref{prop}), the intervals between codewords for the proposed method are different from those for the GKP qubit, $\sqrt{\pi}$.
 For example, the interval between codewords in the $q$ and $p$ quadrature for $\tau=\alpha=2$, becomes 1/4 and $4{\pi}$, respectively~\cite{pirandola2004constructing}.
 In general, this mismatch of the codewords makes it difficult to implement the two-qubit gate, e.g, the controlled-NOT gate or beam-splitter coupling, where the quadratures in $q$ and $p$ quadratures interact with each other.
 Thus, to implement the two-qubit gate, the additional squeezing operation to match the codewords will be required, where the squeezing operation in an optical setup introduces a noise derived from a finite squeezing~\cite{yoshikawa2007demonstration, miyata2014experimental}.
-For the second problem, FTQC with GKP-like qubits is expected to be impossible.
-The probability of misidentifying the bit value of the GKP-like qubit is at least 1\%~\cite{pirandola2004constructing}, which corresponds to that of the GKP qubit with a squeezing level~$\sim$6.2 dB.
-On the other hand, the threshold of the squeezing level is around 10 dB at least~\cite{fukui2018high,fukui2019high}, which correspond to the probability of misidentifying the bit value~$\sim$0.01\%.
-Since the error probability for the GKP-like qubit is larger than that of the threshold value for FTQC with the GKP qubits, the GKP-like qubit generated by the conventional method is not sufficient to implement FTQC due to the probability of misidentifying the bit value.
+The second problem is regarding the probability of misidentifying the bit value.
+The probability of misidentifying the bit value of the state generated by Ref.~\cite{pirandola2004constructing} is at least 1\%, which corresponds to that of the GKP qubit with a squeezing level~$\sim$6.2 dB.
+On the other hand, the threshold of the squeezing level is around 10 dB at least~\cite{fukui2018high,fukui2019high}, which corresponds to the probability of misidentifying the bit value~$\sim$0.01\%.
+Since the error probability for the state generated by Ref.~\cite{pirandola2004constructing} is larger than that of the threshold value for FTQC with the GKP qubits, the state by Ref.~\cite{pirandola2004constructing} may be not sufficient to implement FTQC.
+For the above two reasons, it has been unclear that the state generated by Ref.~\cite{pirandola2004constructing} could be FTQC with the GKP qubit.